How to Fill a Vape Cartridge: Complete Guide (2026)

 Before vaping, let the cartridge sit upright for 30-60 minutes.
 This allows:

-• Oil to fully saturate the ceramic wick/coil
+• Oil to fully saturate the ceramic wick or coil

 • Air bubbles to rise and escape